DevAOC/can-of-books-frontend/README.md

 Actual time needed to complete: 3hr

 Name of feature: Allow user to login in with credentials and siplay it on a profile page and add routing(partially implemented)

 Estimate of time needed to complete: 2hr

+Start time: 6:00

+Finish time: 9:00

+Actual time needed to complete: 3hr

+Name of feature: Allow user to login in with credentials and siplay it on a profile page and add routing(partially implemented)

+Estimate of time needed to complete: 2hr

+Start time: 6:00

+Finish time: 9:00

+Actual time needed to complete: 3hr

+Name of feature: Allow user to posts new books to the server, and render the results

+Estimate of time needed to complete: 2hr